kimmymonassar/android-shell-cmd/README.md

 `wget -O - https://raw.githubusercontent.com/its-pointless/its-pointless.github.io/master/setup-pointless-repo.sh | sh` // Download and run remote file, can be used for other filetypes than `.sh`.
 `file ./foo.c` // Show file info, `--help` for more options
 `find /etc -type f -iname file1.txt` // Find file in folder /etc, f = file, d = directory.
 Wildcard can be applied to both name and extention, for example `*.txt` to find all text files in /etc.
+`tar cvf - foldername | lz4 - foldername.tar.lz4` // Bundle a folder to a .tar file and then compress it with lz4.
+Note: if lz4 command is not recognized then call it with the full path.
+Easiest way to get the path is by using the `find` command.

 ### termux ssh server setup
 `pkg install openssh`